Cogges/cogges.github.io/alpha.md

 * Why is there suffering?
 * What about the church?

 Do these kinds of questions bug you?
-Then the Alpha course is just for you.
+Then the <a href="http://alpha.org/">Alpha course</a> is just for you.

 ### The Alpha course